stmilne/icds_docs_v2/docs/getting-started/system-overview.md

 - **interactive computing**, on the equivalent of a powerful workstation
 - **large-scale storage** and access of data files

-Roar consists of two clusters:  **Roar Collab**, and **Roar Restricted**.
-Roar Collab is for general use;
-Roar Restricted is only for users working with sensitive data requiring extra security provisions.
-For details, see the [Roar Restricted](../roar-restricted/rr-getting-started.md) addendum.

 ## Architecture

-Collab consists of different parts, connected together by networks:
+Roar consists of different parts, connected together by networks:

 - **users** of the cluster, who connect to either
 - **submit nodes**, to prepare and submit jobs, or